-I am currently a PhD candidate at the department of computer science at Florida State University, where I do research on performance modelling and simulation of networks and software defined networking.
+I am currently a PhD candidate at the department of computer science at Florida State University.
+My research is mainly focused on designing and evaluating techniques to improve the performance of large-scale interconnection networks.

 M. A. Mollah, P. Faizian, M. S. Rahman, X. Yuan, S. Pakin and M. Lang